Samstag, 20. April 2024

 Notes

 There were not that many opportunities for recording Tango after 1926, so Mariani went to work for Radio.
 He became one of the top orchestra directors in the roster of NBC, and starting in early 1927 he appeared many times on the Blue Network (WEAF, WJZ and others).
 A few months after Mariani's first public performance on radio, and for a couple of years, Frank Vagnoni was conducting for NBC too.
+Since 1929 Victor and NBC were part of the Radio Corporation of America (RCA), the airwaves had become the dominant medium for music distribution.
 The evidence points to a solid relationship between Mariani and Vagnoni, but we do not know who was working for who or when.
-The fact that Tucci dedicates an entire chapter of his memoir to Vagnoni seems to indicate that Vagnoni was the bigger fish, and that he brought Tucci to NBC.
-Vagnoni went on to work for NBC and ABC for more than 20 years and rose to become an important executive in radio, but he is never mentioned among the musicians that played with Gardel.
+The fact that Tucci dedicates an entire chapter of his memoir to Vagnoni seems to indicate that Vagnoni was the bigger fish, and that he brought Tucci to lead the orchestra that played on movies and recorded with Gardel with Mariani's blessing.
+Vagnoni went on to work for NBC and ABC and was an executive of some prominance for more than 20 years, but he is never mentioned among the musicians that played with Gardel.

-Tucci does name the musicians he directed in the Gardel recordings.
+Tucci names the musicians he directed in the 13 Gardel recordings he directed, two in August 1934, the rest in March 1935.
 Remo Bolognini was there of course, in the company of Joseph Kahn, Osvaldo Mazzuchi and Rafael Galindo, all men of the New York Philharmonic under Arturo Toscanini.
-Mazzuchi, a cellist, was from Uruguay, and was in New York since 1924, and in the New York Philharmonic since at least 1925.
+Mazzuchi, a cellist, was from Uruguay, and was in New York since at least 1919, and in the New York Philharmonic since 1925.
 Galindo, a violinist, was from Mexico, the son of a notable cellist.
 He was educated in France and came to New York from Madrid in 1927.

-In 1929 Galindo and Mazzuchi joined Leon Fleitman (viola) and Angelo Sasso (violin), also of the Philharmonic, and formed the American Pro-Art Quartet and played on radio for a couple of years.
+In 1929 Mazzuchi and Galindo joined Leon Fleitman (viola) and Angelo Sasso (violin), also of the Philharmonic, and formed the American Pro-Art Quartet and played on radio for a couple of years.
 When Toscanini formed the NBC Symphony Orchestra in 1937, all these men were part of the ensemble.

 In 1926, at 18 years of age, Joe Biviano was discovered by an NBC executive playing the accordion in the Staten Island Ferry.
-He was the go-to according player at NBC for years, and we think he played with Mariani since 1928, and that he's the accordion player in the Vitaphone video that Don Alberto Infantas recorded in 1928 or 1929 with Los Argentinos.
-If confirmed it establishes Biviano as the top Tango accordionist in New York of the era.
+He was the go-to accordion player at NBC for years, and we think he played with Mariani since 1928.

-We don't know why Tucci names Joseph Kahn as the pianist instead of Abraham Thevenet, as is officially listed by the Discography of American Historical Recordings (DAHR).
+We don't know why Tucci only names Joseph Kahn as the pianist.
+Abraham Thevenet is officially listed by the Discography of American Historical Recordings (DAHR) in the 1935 recordings, maybe Kahn played the single recording session of 1934.
 We do know that Kahn had a long and lasting friendship with Bolognini.
 In the picture below, Kahn plays the trombone while Remo plays the clarinet aboard the USS Uruguay, in Toscanini's tour of South America in 1940.

-Tucci does not mention violinist Horacio Zito, listed by the DAHR in a handful of iconic recordings like Volver.
+Tucci does not mention violinist Horacio Zito, listed by the DAHR in a handful of iconic Gardel recordings like Volver.
 Zito, also from Uruguay and a friend of Mariani, was in New York since 1928, and recorded for Brunswick in 1931/1932.
-When Gardel arrived in New York, Zito's Poema Orchestra was playing regularly at a Thé Dansant of the Waldorf Astoria Hotel.
+When Gardel arrived in New York, Zito's Poema Orchestra was playing regularly at a Thé Dansant in the Empire Room of the Waldorf Astoria Hotel (as did the orchestras of Xavier Cugat and Enric Madriguera, while Ramón and Rosita danced).
+One open question is whether Zito's Orchestra was really Mariani's old Típica.

-Finally, Tucci also fails to mention Vicente A. Navatta, also from Uruguay and a cellist.
+Finally, Tucci also fails to mention Vicente A. Navatta, also from Uruguay and a cellist, and also listed by DAHR in the 1935 recording sessions.
 Navatta came to New York in August 1923 using Domingo Guido (bass) as reference.
-Guido came to New York in 1920 with Hugo Mariani, which begs the question: why didn't Mariani direct his men in the Gardel recordings?
-The other open question is whether Zito's Orchestra was indirectly Mariani's.
+Guido came to New York in 1920 with Hugo Mariani using Mazzuchi as reference, which begs the question: why didn't Mariani direct his men in the Gardel recordings?
+One possibility is that Toscanini's men (and the rest of the project) were under contractual obligations to Victor, and Tucci was Victor's man.